Abyssinian vs. Somali Cat: Which Ticked Tabby Breed Is Your Match?

 More demanding and constant activity requirements.

-Often benefit from having another active cat (like another Abyssinian/Somali) for company.
+Often benefit from having another active cat (like another Abyssinian or Somali) for company.

 Somali-Specific Needs:

-High activity needs but often with a slightly more "off switch."
+High activity needs but often with a slightly better "off switch."

 While they love play, they may be more capable of settling down after exercise.